 Students and parents are briefed regularly by the Head of Department whilst in the Upper School.
-On A-level results day and beyond, Careers and HE staff are available to help either by phone, email or in person should the need arise.
+On A-level results day and beyond, Careers and HE staff are available to help either by phone, email or in person.

-University courses and subjects needed / desirable to maximise university choice
+University courses and subjects needed / desirable to maximise university choice to study

-- To study Economics: Maths
+- Economics: Maths

-- To study Biology: Biology and Chemistry
+- Biology: Biology and Chemistry

-- To study Chemistry: Chemistry, Maths and one other Science
+- Chemistry: Chemistry, Maths and one other Science

-- To study Physics: Maths and if possible Further Maths
+- Physics: Maths and if possible Further Maths

-- To study Engineering: Maths and Physics, Further Maths if possible
+- Engineering: Maths and Physics, Further Maths if possible

-- To study History of Art: a Modern Language
+- History of Art: a Modern Language

-- To study Psychology: Maths or a Science
+- Psychology: Maths or a Science

-- To study Computer Science: Maths
+- Computer Science: Maths

-- To study Medicine: Biology and Chemistry
+- Medicine: Biology and Chemistry

-- To study Architecture: Art, Physics and Maths
+- Architecture: Art, Physics and Maths

-- To study Maths: Maths and Further Maths
+- Maths: Maths and Further Maths